-A loan made by a person who does not comply with this section is not collectible at law under G.S.
+A loan made by a person who does not comply with G.S.
+105-88 is not collectible at law under G.S.
 105-269.13.

 - H. Banks (G.S.
 105-102.3) Effective July 1, 2016, N.C.G.S.
 105-102.3, which imposed an annual privilege tax upon every bank or banking association, including each national banking association, that is operating in this State as a commercial bank, an industrial bank, a savings bank created other than under Chapter 54B or 54C of the General Statutes or the Home Owners' Loan Act of 1933 (12 U.S.C. §§ 1461-68), a trust company, or any combination of such facilities or services, and whether such bank or banking association, hereinafter to be referred to as a bank or banks, is organized, under the laws of the United States or the laws of North Carolina, in the corporate form or in some other form of business organization, is repealed pursuant to Session Law 2015-241.
 These banks are no longer required to file an annual report each year and remit the privilege tax to the Secretary. - I. Publishers of Newsprint Publications (G.S.
-105-102.6) Effective October 22, 2015, N.C.G.S.
-105-102.6, which provided incentives for the recycling of newsprint and magazines and for the use of newsprint containing recycled content, is repealed pursuant to Session Law 2015-286.
-Publishers are no longer required to apply to the Secretary for a newsprint publisher tax reporting number nor are they required to file an annual report each year of the newsprint tonnage consumed or recycled.
-The last filing period will be for the calendar year 2015 and Form, B-302, Publishers of Newsprint Publications Privilege Tax Return, will be due on or before January 31, 2016.
+105-102.6) Annual reporting requirements by publishers of the newsprint tonnage consumed or recycled are repealed effective on or after October 22, 2015.